Razat94/learn/T-SQL/SQL Part 1 ReadMe.md

 #### TRIM Function
 SELECT city + ', ' + state
--- TRIM Function removes TRAILING SPACE -- Rochester           <- space ends here
+-- TRIM Function removes TRAILING SPACE
+-- Rochester           <- space ends here
--- SELECT TRIM(city) + ', ' + state
+-- Solution: -- SELECT TRIM(city) + ', ' + state
 FROM CUSTOMERS

+-- It does not automatically apply to all columns in a table.

+-- You must specify each column you want to trim.

-> Optional Excercise: Create a column that contains the full address
+> Optional Excercise: Create a column that contains the full address from Customers table -- Solution:

+-- SELECT
--- Solution:
+--   Custname,
--- SELECT CustomerName, Address + ', ' + PostalCode + ' ' + City + ', ' + Country AS Address
+--     TRIM(Address) + ', ' +
+--     TRIM(City) + ', ' +
+--     TRIM(State) + ', ' +
+--     TRIM(Zipcode)
+--   AS Address
 -- FROM Customers;